tinawebdev/cpp-primer-plus/README.md

 # cpp-primer-plus
-Exercises from "C++ Primer Plus, 6th Edition" by Stephen Prata
+My solutions to the programming exercises from "C++ Primer Plus, 6th Edition" by Stephen Prata